cdk-entest/eventbridge-lambda/README.md

+---
+title: EventBridge with Lambda Producer and Consumer
+description: EventBridge with Lambda Producer and Consumer
+author: haimtran
+publishedDate: 07/30/2022
+date: 2022-07-30
+---

 ## EventBridge with Lambda Producer and Consumer
   - A lambda procuder sends events to the event bus
   - A lambda consumer being trigger by the event rule